idefix-code/idefix/doc/source/quickstart.rst

     make -j 8
     ./idefix

 This test being one dimensional, it runs very fast.
-We can check that the final solution match the prediction of the sock tube problem.
+We can check that the final solution match the prediction of the shock tube problem.
 To this end, we go to the python subdirectory and run the test::

     cd python